Food engineering: Emerging technologies

-Three-dimensional printing of food
+3D printing

-Three-dimensional (3D) printing, also known as additive manufacturing, is the process of using digital files to create three dimensional objects.
+3D printing, also known as additive manufacturing, is the process of using digital files to create three dimensional objects.
 In the food industry, 3D printing of food is used for the processing of food layers using computer equipment.
 The process of 3D printing is slow, but is improving over time, with the goal of reducing costs and processing times.
 Some of the successful food items that have been printed through 3D technology are: chocolate, cheese, cake frosting, turkey, pizza, celery, among others.
 This technology is continuously improving, and has the potential of providing cost-effective, energy efficient food that meets nutritional stability, safety and variety.

 Biosensors

 Biosensors can be used for quality control in laboratories and at different stages of food processing.
 Biosensor technology is one way in which farmers and food processors have adapted to the worldwide increase in demand for food, while maintaining their food production and quality high.
 Furthermore, since millions of people are affected by food-borne diseases caused by bacteria and viruses, biosensors are becoming an important tool to ensure the safety of food.
 They help track and analyze food quality during several parts of the supply chain: in food processing, shipping and commercialization.
 Biosensors can also help with the detection of genetically modified organisms (GMOs), to help regulate GMO products.
 With the advancement of technologies, like nanotechnology, the quality and uses of biosensors are constantly being improved.